adamjohannes/ouroboros-fs/README.md

     * Shares all critical state (`NETMAP SET`, `TOPOLOGY SET`, `FILE TAGS-SET`) with the new node to bring it up to speed.
     * Marks the node as `Alive` and broadcasts the final update.
+4. **Proactive Detection:** The `FILE PULL` operation also actively detects failures.
+If it fails to retrieve a chunk from a node, it will immediately mark that node as `Dead` and broadcast the update, often detecting failures faster than the gossip loop.

 ---